munificent/game-programming-patterns/book/update-method.markdown

 ## Keep in Mind

-This pattern is pretty simple so there aren't a lot of hidden surprises in its dark corners.
+This pattern is pretty simple, so there aren't a lot of hidden surprises in its dark corners.
 Still, every line of code has its ramifications.

 ### Splitting code into single frame slices makes it more complex